 Include something about your company that is news-worthy – hiring new workers, offering a new service, mentioning your business anniversary and special events along with tips for organizing and managing their home.
 The news stories you include should be tailored to your target market.
 You can set this up easily as a mailing group in your eMail agent or use an automated system with an autoresponder.
 Add the day your newsletter will go out to your marketing calendar.

-One way to earn more from your existing customers is to create a Rate Sheet.
+One way to earn more from your existing customers is to create a Add On Rate Sheet.
 This should include all the “extras” your customers can order.
 These can be season and holiday related, such as cleaning the front and back patio in the spring.
+This form is included in the Business & Financial Forms Bundle.

 Now create a list of all the special days in the year that includes all the holidays, Super Bowl Sunday, St. Patrick’s Day, etc. Once you have a list of extras and the list of special days, attach each item on your rate sheet to a special offer.
 For instance, you could offer an oven cleaning special during Thanksgiving or a special cleanup after Christmas.